 The Commissioner may raise an additional assessment for any year of assessment in which an additional investment allowance, which has been allowed in any previous year, must be disallowed for reasons provided for above under 7 or 8.
-The Commissioner may do so despite the provisions of sections 99 and 100 of the TA Act, which deals with the period of limitation for the issuance of assessments or decisions, respectively.
+The Commissioner may do so despite the provisions of sections 99 and 100 of the Tax Administration Act 28 of 2011, which deals with the period of limitation for the issuance of assessments or decisions, respectively.